Ric Flair: United States Heavyweight Champion (1977–1981)

 On March 30, 1978, Flair and Valentine were stripped of the World Tag Team Championship by NWA management due to continuously ending their matches via disqualification.
 On April 9, Flair defeated Mr. Wrestling in a title versus hair match to capture his second United States Heavyweight Championship.
 On October 30, Flair and John Studd defeated Paul Jones and Ricky Steamboat to win the Mid-Atlantic Tag Team Championship, but lost the titles back to Jones and Steamboat, five days later on November 5.
 After retaining the title against several challengers including Blackjack Mulligan and Jimmy Snuka, Flair lost the United States Heavyweight Championship to Steamboat on December 17.
 Flair then came up short against Steamboat in several title challenges, before defeating him in a steel cage match to win his third United States Heavyweight Championship on April 1, 1979.
-During this time, Flair began feuding with the original "Nature Boy" Buddy Rogers, due to Flair referring to himself as "The Nature Boy".
+During this time, Flair began feuding with the original "Nature Boy", Buddy Rogers, due to Flair referring to himself as "The Nature Boy".
 The rivalry concluded in a match between the two at Battle of the Nature Boys on July 8, in which Flair defended the United States Heavyweight Championship against Rogers.
 Rogers put Flair over in the match, leading to Flair retaining the title and cementing his place as the new "Nature Boy" of professional wrestling.

-A month later, on August 12, Flair teamed with Blackjack Mulligan to defeat Baron von Raschke and Paul Jones to win the NWA World Tag Team Championship.
+On August 12, 1979, Flair teamed with Blackjack Mulligan to defeat Baron von Raschke and Paul Jones to win the NWA World Tag Team Championship.
 Flair and Mulligan lost the titles back to Raschke and Jones on August 22.
 Flair then began feuding with Jimmy Snuka over the United States Heavyweight Championship, defeating him to win the title for a fourth time on April 20, 1980.
 Flair lost the title to his former tag team partner Greg Valentine on July 26.
 Flair defeated Valentine in a lumberjack match to win his fifth United States Heavyweight Championship on November 24.
 On January 27, 1981, Flair lost the title to Roddy Piper in a title versus title match, where Flair's United States Heavyweight Championship and Piper's Television Championship were on the line.
-The United States Heavyweight Championship's current owner WWE does not recognize the title exchange with Greg Valentine and recognizes Flair's reign uninterrupted from April 20 to January 27.
 Flair faced Piper in various rematches for the title throughout the year but failed to regain the title.